skahds/boomer-shooter-fork/README.md

 - `core/math`: linear algebra
 - `core/gfx/opengl`: for any opengl-specific code
 - `core/had`: contains scripts and resources that the core engine needs
+- `lib`: third-party libraries
 - `game`: where the game code goes
-- `lib`: third-party libraries
-- `res`: resources, like shaders, textures, audio, etc
+- `game/res`: resources, like shaders, textures, audio, etc
 ## HAD files
 HAD files are just zip files, but with a different extension so you know that they're for this engine.
 HAD stands for "Here's All the Data".